rototor/pdfbox-graphics2d/README.md

 ## Changes

 ### PDFBox 3.x based version

 Version 3.0.5:
+- Improve the selection of shading logic for linear gradients.
+  Thanks to @ganomi.
+See [#65](https://github.com/rototor/pdfbox-graphics2d/pull/65)

+Version 3.0.4:
 - Update to PDFBox 3.0.5
 - Fix for out of bounds exception on transparent gradient when keyframes are missing on both ends.
   Thanks to @ganomi.
 See [#64](https://github.com/rototor/pdfbox-graphics2d/pull/64)